(For instructions for Windows see section below.)

 By default it will be installed in /usr/local/bin.
 To install it in another

 ./configure --prefix=dir && make.

 pngquant uses GNU Makefile.
 To compile on FreeBSD you will need to use

-$ ./configure --with-openmp && make
+./configure && make pngquant.

-On OS X you may need to install gcc and add
+On macOS you may need to install gcc and run

 because clang doesn't support OpenMP (yet).

-Mac OS X version uses Cocoa to read images.
+macOS version can use Cocoa to read images.
 This adds support for color profiles and other image formats as input.

-pgk-config (e.g. install
+pkg-config is working (e.g. install

 If you want to use pngquant's conversion algorithm without loading/saving PNG